-While planning the infrastructure of your projects, it is paramount to know that laying out the pipeline and ducting systems for utilities (such as waste water, gas, electricity etc.) does not have to involve excessive surface disruption or invasive excavations.
+While planning the infrastructure of your projects, it is paramount to know that laying out the pipeline and ducting systems for utilities (such as waste water, gas, electricity etc.) does not have to involve excessive surface disruption or invasive excavations Micro-Tunneling.

-Micro-Tunnelling is a trenchless, remotely controlled, precise tunnelling technology that allows you to lay your pipeline systems without breaking ground, disrupting the outer landscape and environment, or requiring costly and labour-intensive interventions.
+Micro-Tunneling is a trenchless, remotely controlled, precise tunneling technology that allows you to lay your pipeline systems without breaking ground, disrupting the outer landscape and environment, or requiring costly and labour-intensive interventions.

-If you often find yourself wondering if Micro-Tunnelling is the pipeline solution your construction project needs, download this paper to make an educated choice.
+If you often find yourself wondering if Micro-Tunneling is the pipeline solution your construction project needs, download this paper to make an educated choice.

 Our experts can help you utilize this information well and implement micro tunnelling technology optimally at your jobsite.
 We can help you with

 - Expert Determination for your project

 - Productivity Improvement in the due course of the project.

 Micro-tunnelling is a trenchless technology method used for installing new pipelines.
 The inherent advantages of this method over open-cut trenching have led to its increasing use since its first introduction in the early 1980s.
 With this technology, surface disruption can be minimized, especially in urban areas, and high accuracy of installation (usually less than 2cm over 100m) can be achieved in both line and grade.